Couverture chocolate: History

-A mid-19th century French textbook recommends a superior quality chocolate, referred to as "sauce" or "couverture", for the making of Pralines de chocolat à la crème, a chocolate-covered fondant candy.
+A mid-19th century French textbook recommends a superior quality chocolate, referred to as sauce or couverture, for the making of Pralines de chocolat à la crème, a chocolate-covered fondant candy.
 Additional cocoa butter is also advised to improve the fluidity of the chocolate if necessary.

-The development of the modern couverture chocolate is attributed to Belgian manufacturer Callebaut.
+The development of the modern couverture chocolate is attributed to the Belgian manufacturer Callebaut.